Surface Neo price

 The Neo is powered by the Intel Lakefield processor, which is a ‘hybrid’ CPU, and has an 11th-gen graphics engine designed specifically for dual-screen devices.
 It’s also designed to be very thin so it can fit in such a slim device.

-One of the reasons Microsoft showed off the Neo was because it needs app developers to optimise their apps, and create new ones, which will work on the Neo.
+One of the reasons Microsoft showed off the Neo so early was because it needs app developers to optimise their apps or create new ones which will work on this form factor.
 Without apps that are aware of how the Neo’s screens work, they’ll probably be limited to full-screen use, since their interfaces could be too small to use otherwise.